Class of 2027 Transition Events

 - The Teen Connection Center, administered by the Cambridge Health Alliance offers health services for teens.
 Call them at 617-575-5690.

 - Dental Care is available to students who need it.
-Please talk to your House counselor or assistant principal to learn more.
+Please talk to your school counselor or assistant principal to learn more.

 - For information about e-cigarette use among teens and supports for students interested in learning more or quitting, please visit the Vaping Awareness page.